-- 330-7.1 General Requirements: When density testing for acceptance is required, select equipment, sequence, and coverage (number of times the roller passes over a given area of pavement) of rolling to meet the specified density requirement.
-Regardless of the rolling procedure used, complete the final rolling before the surface temperature of the pavement drops to the extent that effective compaction may not be achieved or the rollers begin to damage the pavement. - 330-7.2 Standard Rolling Procedure: When density testing for acceptance is not required, propose an alternative rolling pattern to be approved by the Engineer or use the following standard rolling procedure: - 1.
-Breakdown rolling: Provide two static coverages with a tandem steel-wheeled roller, following as close behind the paver as possible without pick-up, undue displacement, or blistering of the material. - 2.
-Intermediate rolling: Provide five static coverages with a pneumatic-tired roller, following as close behind the breakdown rolling operation as the mix will permit. - 3.
-Finish rolling: Provide one static coverage with a tandem steel-wheeled roller, after completing the breakdown rolling and intermediate rolling, but before the surface pavement temperature drops to the extent that effective compaction may not be achieved or the rollers begin to damage the pavement. - 330-7.3 Rolling Procedures: Utilize procedures that will uniformly compact the pavement layer to the desired density level, while meeting the appropriate smoothness requirements, without damaging the pavement surface, crushing aggregate or leaving excessive roller marks, roller heads, or ripples.
-While rolling is in progress, monitor the surface continuously, and adjust the compaction operations to comply with the surface requirements. - 330-7.4 Compaction of Areas Inaccessible to Rollers: Use hand tamps or other satisfactory means to compact areas which are inaccessible to a roller, such as areas adjacent to curbs, gutters, bridges, manholes, etc. - 330-7.5 Correcting Defects: Do not allow the compaction equipment to deposit contaminants onto the pavement surface.
+330-7.1 General Requirements: When density testing for acceptance is required, select equipment, sequence, and coverage (number of times the roller passes over a given area of pavement) of rolling to meet the specified density requirement.
+Regardless of the rolling procedure used, complete the final rolling before the surface temperature of the pavement drops to the extent effective compaction may not be achieved or the rollers begin to damage the pavement.

+No vibratory compaction in the vertical direction will be allowed for layers one inch or less in thickness or, if the Engineer or Contract Documents limit compaction to the static mode only.
+Compact these layers in the static mode only.
+Other non-vertical vibratory modes of compaction will be allowed, if approved by the Engineer; however, no additional compensation, cost or time, will be made.

+330-7.2 Standard Rolling Procedure: When density testing for acceptance is not required, propose an alternative rolling pattern to be approved by the Engineer or use the following standard rolling procedure:

+1. Breakdown rolling: Provide two static coverages with a tandem steel-wheeled roller, following as close behind the paver as possible without pick-up, undue displacement, or blistering of the mix.

+2. Intermediate rolling: Provide five static coverages with a pneumatic-tire roller, following as close behind the breakdown rolling operation as the mix will permit.

+3. Finish rolling: Provide one static coverage with a tandem steel-wheeled roller, after completing the breakdown rolling and intermediate rolling, but before the surface pavement temperature drops to the extent effective compaction may not be achieved or the rollers begin to damage the pavement.

+330-7.3 Rolling Procedures: Use procedures that will uniformly compact the pavement layer to the desired density level, while meeting the appropriate smoothness requirements, without damaging the pavement surface, crushing aggregate or leaving excessive roller marks, roller heads, or ripples.
+While rolling is in progress, monitor the surface continuously, and adjust the compaction operations to comply with the surface requirements.

+330-7.4 Compaction of Areas Inaccessible to Rollers: Use hand tamps or other satisfactory means to compact areas which are inaccessible to a roller, such as areas adjacent to curbs, gutters, bridges, manholes, etc.

+330-7.5 Correcting Defects: Do not allow the compaction equipment to deposit contaminants onto the pavement surface.
 Remove and replace any areas damaged by such deposits as directed by the Engineer.
 Correct any depressions that develop before completing the rolling by loosening the mixture and adding new mixture to bring the depressions to a true surface.
-Should any depression remain after obtaining the final compaction, remove the full depth of the mixture, and replace it with sufficient new mixture to form a true and even surface.
-Correct all defects prior to laying the subsequent course. - 330-7.6 Use of Traffic Roller: Use a traffic roller on the first overbuild course.
+Should any depression remain after obtaining the final compaction, remove the full depth of the mixture, and replace it with enough new mixture to form a true and even surface.
+Correct all defects before laying the subsequent course.

+330-7.6 Use of Traffic Roller: Use a traffic roller on the first overbuild course.
 Use a traffic roller or vibratory roller (unless restricted by the Contract Documents) on the first structural layer placed on an ARMI.

 330-7.7 Compaction at Bridge Structures: Compact asphalt mixtures placed over bridge decks and approach slabs using static compaction only.
-Utilize the standard rolling procedure described in 330-7.2 or an alternative procedure approved by the Engineer.
+Use the standard rolling procedure described in 330-7.2 or an alternative procedure approved by the Engineer.